Roswell Historic District (Roswell, Georgia)

-The Roswell Historic District, in Roswell, Georgia in Fulton County, was listed on the National Register of Historic Places in 1974.

-The district is a 120 acre area roughly bounded by Big Creek, King and Dam Streets, and SW along New Marietta Hwy, in Roswell.
+The Roswell Historic District, in Roswell, Georgia in Fulton County.
+The district is a 120 acre area, roughly bounded by Big Creek, King and Dam Streets, and SW along New Marietta Hwy, in Roswell.
+It was listed on the National Register of Historic Places in 1974.

+History

 Structures in the district date from as early as 1837.

-Willis Ball, from Connecticut, was builder and/or designer/architect of four buildings: Primrose Cottage, Roswell Presbyterian Church, Bulloch Hall, Barrington Hall.

-The district includes Bulloch Hall and Barrington Hall, both built in 1839, which were separately listed on the National Register in 1971.
+Willis Ball, from Connecticut, was builder and/or architect of four buildings listed: Primrose Cottage, Roswell Presbyterian Church, Bulloch Hall, and Barrington Hall.
+Bulloch Hall and Barrington Hall, both built in 1839, which were separately listed on the National Register in 1971.
 It includes Greek Revival architecture and Late Georgian architecture amongst its 28 contributing buildings and three contributing structures.
-It also includes a contributing site, the Roswell town square.
+Another contributing site is the Roswell town square.